 Hikers, mountain bikers, and even those looking for a place to go horseback riding will find campgrounds that offer areas for these activities nearby.
 If you simply want to enjoy some scenery and escape the city, you can set up camp on the shore of a lake or the base of a mountain.

 Camping on the east side of the city offers the easiest access to the major attractions of Scottsdale, Phoenix, and Mesa.

 Campgrounds on the west side of the city are quite a distance, both in terms of geography and traffic congestion, from the city sights.
 They do not make a good base if you are coming to the area with the intention of spending time in the city.

-For all Maricopa County Parks, the maximum stay is 14 days, and you can reserve sites up to six months in advance.
-Some campgrounds ask you to leave for a period of time, others may simply ask you to move sites.
+For all Maricopa County Parks, the maximum stay is 14 days, and you can reserve sites up to six months in advance on a rolling basis starting at 6am Arizona time.
+Some campgrounds ask you to leave for a period of time; others may simply ask you to move sites.

 For more information and a comprehensive overview, see our list of the best campgrounds in Phoenix.

 See also: Where to Stay near Parks and Natural Areas around Phoenix

 Usery Mountain Regional Park is set against the stunning backdrop of a colorful mountainside, on the eastern edge of Mesa.

 Most of the 73 campsites offer a beautiful panorama and are well spaced and surrounded by palo verde trees, cholla cactus, tall saguaros, and barrel cactus.
 Sites have paved parking areas, water, and electrical hookups, a picnic table, and a fire ring.
 Facilities include flush toilets but no showers.

 The popular Wind Cave hike is just a short drive from the campground.
 Also available in the area is an archery range, and fitness buffs will find outdoor equipment located near the Merkle Trail.